miensol/powerkick/README.md

 # Welcome to the powerkick project.

-powerkick is a deployment tool for building systematic deployment scripts Ideas, names and even some functions come directly from **great project** [Dropkick](https://github.com/chucknorris/dropkick "Dropkick").
+powerkick is a deployment tool for building systematic deployment scripts.

+Ideas, names and even some functions come directly from **great project** [Dropkick](https://github.com/chucknorris/dropkick "Dropkick").

 ### Disclaimer